In East Africa, Python is hot.

 When we started with Tunga almost two years ago, we traveled to Nairobi (Kenya) and Kampala (Uganda) on a fact-finding trip.
-Our primary goal was to find out whether the developers in the network of our partner — Bits Academy — were proficient enough for our plans: linking these African software developers to western tech firms.
-It turned out that not only was there a robust community of skilled software developers, but also that a disproportionate part of them is proficient in Python and Django.
+Our primary goal was to find out whether the developers in our partner’s network — Bits Academy — were proficient enough for our plans: linking these African software developers to western tech firms.
+It turned out that there was a robust community of skilled software developers, and a disproportionate part of them was proficient in Python and Django.

 “Before Python, PHP was the most popular language locally.
-A good number of startups started using Python/Django mainly because of how well structured it is.
-As a result, Python soon became one of the sought of languages.
+Many startups started using Python/Django mainly because of how well-structured it is.
+As a result, Python soon became one of the sought languages.
 This made it more lucrative for developers to learn Python instead of PHP.
-The community around it is also strong and so most new programmers end up there because of the strong community.”
+The community around it is also strong, so most new programmers end up there because of the strong community.”

 This is consistent with how Python is generally viewed.
 Python is a language that is easy to learn and allows a developer to become productive quickly.
 It is also well-documented and has a broad support community.
 So even if you get into trouble, there are enough resources to help you fix it.
-It’s popular among startups as it gives rise to quick development by using less code.
-And it allows them to scale relatively easy.
+It’s popular among startups as it gives rise to rapid development using less code.
+And it allows them to scale relatively quickly.

-Unfortunately I haven’t found any numbers.
-So that leaves open the possibility that Python’s popularity in East-Africa is partly hyped.
+Unfortunately, I haven’t found any numbers.
+So that leaves the possibility that Python’s popularity in East Africa is partly hyped.
 Which might be the case according to Loek van Gent (Lead Developer at 1%Club):

 Looking for Python developers in the Tunga database

-Either way, we have first-hand proof, because by now a lot of those Python coders joined our platform.
+Either way, we have first-hand proof because many of those Python coders have joined our platform by now.
 Moreover, we build the Tunga platform itself using Django with coders from our own community in Uganda!
-So if you’re looking to tap into East-Africa’s pool of undiscovered Python developers, a good way to start would be to visit the Tunga website and browse Python developer profiles there.
+So if you’re looking to tap into East Africa’s pool of undiscovered Python developers, a good way to start would be to visit the Tunga website and browse Python developer profiles there.